Racial antisemitism

 Racial antisemitism is prejudice against Jews based on a belief or assertion that Jews constitute a distinct race that has inherent traits or characteristics that appear in some way abhorrent or inherently inferior or otherwise different from the traits or characteristics of the rest of a society.
 The abhorrence may find expression in the form of discrimination, stereotypes or caricatures.
 Racial antisemitism may present Jews, as a group, as a threat in some way to the values or safety of a society.
-Racial antisemitism can seem deeper-rooted than religious antisemitism, because for religious antisemites conversion of Jews remains an option and once converted the "Jew" is gone.
-In the context of racial antisemitism Jews cannot get rid of their Jewishness.
+Racial antisemitism is more radical than religious antisemitism: for religious antisemites, the Jew is no longer Jewish once converted, thus their “Jewishness” is gone, while in racial antisemitism Jews cannot get rid of their Jewishness, and thus must be isolated from gentile society or physically removed.

+Premise

 The premise of racial antisemitism is that Jews constitute a distinct racial or ethnic group which negatively impacts gentiles.
 Racial antisemitism differs from religious antisemitism, which involves prejudice against Jews and Judaism on the basis of their religion.
 According to William Nichols, one can distinguish historical religious antisemitism from "the new secular antisemitism" based on racial or ethnic grounds: "The dividing line was the possibility of effective conversion ... a Jew ceased to be a Jew upon baptism."
 However, with racial antisemitism: Now the assimilated Jew was still a Jew, even after baptism ...
 From the Enlightenment onward, it is no longer possible to draw clear lines of distinction between religious and racial forms of hostility towards Jews...
 Once Jews have been emancipated and secular thinking makes its appearance, without leaving behind the old Christian hostility towards Jews, the new term antisemitism becomes almost unavoidable, even before explicitly racist doctrines appear.